Netflix’s ‘The Old Guard’ is a superhero movie for super dark times

 Setting aside the fact that she is the first Black woman to ever direct a movie in this space, Prince-Bythewood made her name in Hollywood as the auteur of romantic classics like Love & Basketball and Beyond the Lights, after years of writing for TV shows like A Different World and Felicity.

-She had an eye toward playing around in the big-budget superhero sandbox for years, though.
-She loved the direction the genre was evolving toward, with action-dramas like Logan and the complex dynamics of Black Panther.
-This cinematic world seemed to suddenly have space for the kind of superhero movie she might make—and she wanted to be a part of it.
+Playing around in the big-budget superhero sandbox, though, is something she’s wanted to do for years.
+She watched from afar as the genre evolved toward action-dramas like Logan with the moral complexity of Black Panther.
+This cinematic world suddenly seemed to have space for the kind of superhero movie she might make—and she wanted to be a part of it.

 Quietly.